hariprasath2603/FW-Stack/README.md

  - Create a DynamoDBin AWS
  - These parameters are required for this project
  - Enter the tags you have to listen  in the main function parameters
+ - Change this parameters to your tag which want to lookfor.
+	 - const parameters = ["firebase","google-cloud"].join(",")
+	 - Now it looking for firebase and google-cloud
+	 - change tags to what you prefered
 | Environment variables |Description  |
 |--|--|
 | accessKeyId | AWS access key |